uf-mil/mil/docs/development/development_guide.md

 You also need to give your user access to the docker group
 * Ubuntu: `sudo usermod -a -G docker $USER` then reboot

+*NOTE: In the Docker contianer, no GUI applications will be availible.
+The terminal interface will be the only way to interact with the container.
+However, all ROS.Gazebo GUI utilities (RViz, GazeboClient, and RQT) will work when run on the host machine because the Development Docker Container is attached to the host network*

 ### Alternative: run the setup scripts on your host operating system
 If you are running Ubuntu 18.04 and prefer to simply run code directly on your "host"